Beyond One Output: Visualizing and Comparing Distributions of Language Model Generations: System Design

 \section{\tool{} System Design}

 Guided by the design goals above, we built \tool{} through an iterative design process.
-Early prototypes were developed in collaboration with lab members, whose feedback on layout, interaction, and information density shaped successive revisions.
-We explored several alternative visual encodings during this process, including word trees~\cite{wattenberg2008word}, color-coded span highlighting (as in~\cite{10.1145/3613904.3642139}), and time curves~\cite{Bach2016-timecurves} (see Figure~\ref{fig:alt-encodings}).
-Early lightweight tests and feedback indicated that these did not adequately surface branching and merging structure, so we moved toward the graph-based approach.
-We then refined the tool based on the formative study findings (Section~\ref{sec:formative}), which grounded the design goals (DG1 to DG6).
+Early prototypes were developed in collaboration with lab members, whose feedback on layout, interaction, and information density shaped successive revisions (see below).
+We then refined the tool based on the formative study findings (\S\ref{sec:formative}), which grounded the design goals (DG1 to DG6).
 The resulting interface lets users compose prompts, inspect and filter outputs, and compare across prompts and model configurations in real time.
-We evaluate key aspects of the tool quantitatively in three controlled user studies (Section~\ref{sec:eval}).
+We evaluate key aspects of the tool quantitatively in three controlled user studies (\S\ref{sec:eval}).

+We explored several alternative visual encodings during this process.
+Word trees~\cite{wattenberg2008word} (Appendix Fig.~\ref{fig:wordtree}) were easy to read and clearly showed which outputs shared prefixes (DG2), but are unable to surface the common pattern of LM outputs reconverging after diverging, sharing structure or phrasing later in the sentence (DG3).
+Color-coded span highlighting~\cite{10.1145/3613904.3642139} (Appendix Fig.~\ref{fig:highlights}) was useful for identifying shared segments (DG2), but still required users to read the full text of every output.
+This became burdensome at mesoscale sample sizes (DG1) and made it harder to see overall branching structure at a glance (DG3).
+A Time Curves-style encoding~\cite{Bach2016-timecurves} (Appendix Fig.~\ref{fig:timegraph}) offered another aggregate view of the output set, but did not preserve left-to-right readability of the underlying text, which we prioritized for inspecting LM generations.
+Based on these early lightweight tests and feedback, we moved toward the graph-based approach.